sozu/py-dhampyr/README.md

     a: v(int, lambda x: x < 5, lambda x: x > 2) = 0
 ```

-In above code, `C` is considered as a *validatable* type and `a` is a *validatable* attribute.
-While you can use any name for validatable type, the name of each validatable attribute corresponds to the key by which a value applied to the declared `Validator` is obtained from input dictionary.
+In above code, `C` is considered as a *validatable type* and `a` is a *validatable attribute*.
+While you can use any name for validatable type, the name of each validatable attribute corresponds to the key in input dictionary which is associated with a value the `Validator` will be applied to.

-The validation scheme of this library is composed of two phases, type conversion by `Converter` and value verifications by `Verifier`s.
+A validation scheme of this library is composed of two phases, type conversion by `Converter` and value verifications by `Verifier`s.
 The first argument in `v` specifies the `Converter` and each of following optional arguments specifies `Verifier`.

 This code shows the simplest but intrinsic declaration style of `Converter`, just a function `int`.
-Every `Converter` converts an input data with a function like `int` which takes a `str` and returns an `int`, and then, the converted value is propagated to verification phase and finally assigned to an attribute of validated instance.
-Similar to `Converter`, 2 `Verifier`s are declared by simple functions (lambda expressions) which takes a value and returns `bool`.
-Validation is regarded as successful only when all `Verifier`s return `True`.
+Similarly, two `Verifier`s are declared by simple functions (lambda expressions) which takes a value and returns `bool`.
+Verification phase is regarded as successful only when all `Verifier`s return `True`.

+Each validation scheme is executed as follows.

+1. Creates an instance of a validatable type (= *validated instance*).
+2. Applies the `Converter` to an input value and obtains converted value.
+3. Applies `Verifier`s to the converted value.
+4. If both phase succeed, assigns the converted value to the validated instance as an attribute of the same name as the validatable attribute.

-`validate_dict` is a function which applies validation scheme to an input dictionary.
+`validate_dict` is a function which applies every validation scheme of a validatable type to an input dictionary.

 ```
 r = validate_dict(C, dict(a = "3"))